 “Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
 Once your eligibility for an accommodation has been determined, you will be issued a verified individual services accommodation (“VISA”) form.
 Please present this form to me at the start of the term and/or two weeks prior to the accommodation date (test, project, etc).
 Requests received after this date will be honored whenever possible.”

-Expected Hours of Participation/Work Outside Class Per Week:

-Estimate the total based on the following: reading/studying, assigned papers/projects, group work, study groups, attendance at events, seeing movies/tapes, service, D2L discussions, labs, field trips.

 Grief Absences and Mental Health:

 If a student experiences death of a family member or emotional distress from a similar tragedy, refer to MSU’s Grief Absense Policy (https://msu.edu/unit/ombud/classroom-policies/index.html#GriefAbsencePolicy).